TritonDataCenter/rfd/rfd/0039/README.md

 Before `vminfod` can be merged to master:

- - The ZFS sysevent kernel change must be in place (either via the OpenZFS pull request, or a flag day set for the SmartOS release)
+ - (Done) The ZFS sysevent kernel change must be in place (either via the OpenZFS pull request, or a flag day set for the SmartOS release)
- - All tests in `/usr/vm/test` must pass
+ - (Done) All tests in `/usr/vm/test` must pass
- - All vm-agent tests must pass
+ - (Done) All vm-agent tests must pass
- - All vmapi tests must pass
+ - (Done) All vmapi tests must pass
- - All sdc-docker tests must pass
+ - (Done) All sdc-docker tests must pass
- - All cloudapi tests must pass
+ - (Done) All cloudapi tests must pass
- - All the above tests must pass on a vminfod-enabled platform with vminfod disabled.
+ - (N/A) All the above tests must pass on a vminfod-enabled platform with vminfod disabled.
- - `make check` must pass
+ - (Done) `make check` must pass
- - All code must have passed review
+ - (In Progress) All code must have passed review
- - The authors must be confident that all reasonable tests have been completed.
+ - (In Progress) The authors must be confident that all reasonable tests have been completed.

 ### Initial deployment

 Actual deployment of `vminfod` will be done via the normal platform update mechanism.
 Booting a CN onto a vminfod-enabled platform will cause it to start using vminfod immediately.
-The fact that everything works *without* vminfod means that if there are any problems with the vminfod deployment, it should be possible to `svcadm disable vminfod` and have the system continue to function as though it did not have vminfod.

 The expected order of deployment would be: